Climate change

 5. created a climate change strategy and action plan.

-6. prepare a report for full Council every year, setting out performance against agreed targets and recommending any changes to the published action plan.
+6. prepare a Sustainable South Tyneside annual update for full Council every year, setting out performance against agreed targets and recommending any changes to the published action plan.

 7. make sure that all Council strategic decisions, policies and strategies are in line with the move to becoming carbon neutral by 2030.